 Screening tests are performed for IgG and IgM antibodies to GM1 and GD1b.
 If positive, the appropriate titer will be performed at an additional charge.

-High titers (>1:2,000) have been found only in patients with multifocal motor neuropathy and not with motor neuron disease.
-About 30% to 50% of patients with these clinical syndromes or the pure motor variant of chronic inflammatory demyelinating polyneuropathy have increased antibody titers.
-Increased antibody titers, therefore, appear to be a specific but not sensitive marker of those related disorders.
+High titers (>1:8,000) favor the diagnosis of multifocal motor neuropathy (MMN) and multifocal acquired demyelinating sensory and motor (MADSAM) over motor neuron disease.
+About 30% to 50% of patients with these clinical syndromes or the pure motor variant of chronic inflammatory demyelinating polyneuropathy have ganglioside autoantibodies.
+High-antibody titers appear to be a specific, but not sensitive, marker of those related disorders.